Contax: Electronic flash units

-Contax interchangeable lenses
+Carl Zeiss interchangeable lenses for Contax cameras

 Originally designed to be a system camera, many lenses were made for the original Contax, and this tradition carried on for all models with interchangeable lenses.

 Lenses for the original rangefinder models

 Traditionally, lens makers like to mark the location of the company conspicuously on their lenses.
 Therefore, from the beginning of lens manufacture up to the end of the Second World War, all Zeiss lenses were marked "Carl Zeiss Jena".
 Since the new Oberkochen-based Carl Zeiss Optical company is not in Jena, its products are simply marked "Carl Zeiss", while the original factory carried on using the "Carl Zeiss Jena" marking.
 For the first few years Carl Zeiss of Oberkochen used the "Zeiss-Opton" marking.

 The original series of lenses for Contax were mainly new designs by Ludwig Bertele, under the Sonnar name which was previously used by Contessa-Nettel.
 These lenses were mainly advanced Unar/Protar derivatives of markedly asymmetrical designs, for the purpose of maintaining maximum image contrast by reducing lens flare before the era of anti-reflective surface coating, many of them also offering large maximum apertures as well.
 Apart from these, some existing designs were also adapted for use too.

 The Contax I-III lenses were initially finished in black (for Contax I), but later in chrome (for Contax II and III), and offered in a wide range of focal lengths.
 These included the following: